beajoynes/netbox-evaluation/PTN/PTN.md

 * Different / inconsistent naming conventions
 * Incomplete dataset
 * Fields / acronyms people don't know the meaning of!
 (E.g. TM requirement)
+* No population model document for NRTS 2 (There was for NRTS 1)

 ### Best practices for import